jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 The advantages of using Logic Apps include the following:

--   Saving time by designing complex processes using easy to understand design tools.
+-   Saving time by designing complex processes using easy to understand design tools

--   Implementing patterns and workflows seamlessly, that would otherwise be difficult to implement in code.
+-   Implementing patterns and workflows seamlessly, that would otherwise be difficult to implement in code

--   Getting started quickly from templates.
+-   Getting started quickly from templates

--   Customizing your logic app with your own custom APIs, code, and actions.
+-   Customizing your logic app with your own custom APIs, code, and actions

--   Connect and synchronize disparate systems across on-premises and the cloud.
+-   Connect and synchronize disparate systems across on-premises and the cloud

--   Build off of BizTalk server, API Management, Azure Functions, and Azure Service Bus with first-class integration support.
+-   Build off of BizTalk server, API Management, Azure Functions, and Azure Service Bus with first-class integration support

 1. Next, we will create a Logic App that will trigger when an item is added to the **receiptgenerator** queue.
-In the Azure Management Portal, click the **+Creat a resource** button, search for **Logic App**, click the returned Logic App result, and click **Create**.
+In the Azure Management Portal, click the **+Create a resource** button, search for **Logic App**, click the returned Logic App result, and click **Create**.

     ![In the Azure Portal, under Marketplace, Everything is selected.
 Under Everything, Logic App is in the search field.
 Under Name, Logic App is circled.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image236.png "Azure Portal")